‘Days Of Our Lives’ June 21: Chad Vows DiMera Demise, Ciara And Ben Share A Moment, Kayla Hits Paydirt [Recap]

-Today’s Thursday, June 21 episode of Days of Our Lives revisits Chad’s proposal to Sonny.
+On the Thursday, June 21, episode of Days of Our Lives, the soap revisited Chad’s proposal to Sonny.
 Chad wants to be CEO of Titan.
 The timing is perfect since the company needs a strong and experienced leader and Chad needs a job.
-As Chad is speaking to Sonny about the possibility, Victor comes into the main room of the Kiriakis mansion and says “When Hell freezes over.”
+As Chad was speaking to Sonny about the possibility, Victor came into the main room of the Kiriakis mansion and said, “When Hell freezes over.”

-Titan has made an offer to settle with Leo, which is surprising news to Sonny.
-He asks Victor to rescind the offer.
-A settlement to Leo and his attorney is an admission of guilt and Sonny isn’t guilty.
-Calling Justin to take back the offer isn’t necessary because Leo’s attorney has turned the offer down.
-Victor admits that he needs to prepare Titan to fight.
+Titan made an offer to settle with Leo, which is surprising news to Sonny.
+He asked Victor to rescind the offer.
+A settlement to Leo and his attorney was an admission of guilt and Sonny isn’t guilty.
+Calling Justin to take back the offer wasn’t necessary because Leo’s attorney had turned the offer down.
+Victor admitted that he needed to prepare Titan to fight.

-Chad points out this is just one more reason to hire him.
+Chad pointed out this was just one more reason to hire him.

 “Titan is fighting for survival.
 You’ve taken hits.
 It’s time to strike back.”

-Victor is still hesitant because they would be giving away all of their trade secrets.
-Chad points out that what Victor is saying may be true, however, they will be getting all of the enemy’s trade secrets in return.
-Chad reassures Victor that he will happily reveal everything about DiMera Enterprises.
+Victor was still hesitant because they would be giving away all of their trade secrets.
+Chad pointed out that what Victor was saying might be true, however, they would be getting all of the enemy’s trade secrets in return.
+Chad reassured Victor that he would happily reveal everything about DiMera Enterprises.

 Are you team Kiriakis or Dimera? @billymflynn @nbcdays pic.twitter.com/xZXQbrwWZB